How natural anxiety remedies saved my life:

 9. RESCUE Pastilles

 These little gems are my secret weapon.
-RESCUE is an all-natural, homeopathic remedy made from plants and flowers.
+RESCUE products are all natural anxiety remedies made from plants and flowers.
 They come in a couple different varieties.
 I like the Pastilles because they come in a small tin that I can keep in my purse in case I experience any episodes of stress or anxiety on the go.
 There’s even a coupon for RESCUE products so you can save a little cash when you’re trying out the RESCUE line of products.
 They are sold at Walgreens, CVS and Whole Foods.
 Look for them in the sleep section (even though they aren’t really a sleep aid, you can take them any time of day!)
 I love that they are safe and non-habit forming, and were developed by a doctor.
 Perfect for staying in control of your stress and anxiety on the go.

 10. Get Professional Help